Floydlang/floyd/docs/README.md

 Also at all cost avoid getting "design lumps" into your system that constantly limits how you can improve the software.
 "It can't be changed".
 A single well-placed mutex will break the composability of the entire system - google "win16 mutex".
 Your code needs to be reshaped during its lifetime and Floyd makes sure this is smooth.

-- If you can't on request draw a clear overview picture how your system is structured -- then you can't possibly make system-wide decisions like which functions to optimize, what to cache and how to do *anything* with concurreny.
+- If you can't on request draw a clear overview picture how your system is structured -- then you can't possibly make system-wide decisions like which functions to optimize, what to cache and how to do *anything* with concurrency.

-Floyd solves much of this by setting a simple but clear structure for how big systems (and small) needs to be organised and *enforces* this structure in the language from top to bottom to make us concentrate on the real engineering problems that needs to be solved.
+Floyd solves much of this by setting a simple but clear structure for how big systems (and small) needs to be organized and *enforces* this structure in the language from top to bottom to make us concentrate on the real engineering problems that needs to be solved.
 All while trying not to scare conservative programmers with too big changes to their source code typing.

 Just like structured programming replaced goto hell with more specific but limited if-else and while loops, Floyd tries to name and impose another structure on systems and how they interact and are composed.